Senior Living History: 1940 – 1949

 “As its drafters and sponsors had expected, the Wagner-Murray-Dingell bill signaled the beginning of the political debate that would come to a climax in the postwar years…[It] was the most comprehensive social measure ever introduced in Congress.
 It envisioned a federally sponsored health insurance program, along with permanent and temporary disability, maternity and death benefits, full federalization of the existing Federal-State unemployment insurance, expansion of old-age and survivors’ insurance, and enlargement of public assistance.”
 (Corning, 1969)

 “On the heels of President Truman’s election victory, an ‘Armageddon’ psychology set in within the AMA.
 In December 1948, the AMA’s House of Delegates met, in an atmosphere of crisis and voted a special assessment of $25 per member to resist ‘the enslavement of the medical profession.’
 A prominent public relations firm was hired and a $4.5 million fund was deployed to wage a ‘national education campaign’ against the Wagner-Murray-Dingell bill.
-The campaign included publicity through the mass media, nationwide distribution of pamphlets, a vast speechmaking effort, and a drive to win and publicize specific pledges of support for the AMA’s position from the press and other private organizations.”
+The campaign included publicity through the mass media, nationwide distribution of pamphlets, a vast speech making effort, and a drive to win and publicize specific pledges of support for the AMA’s position from the press and other private organizations.”
 (Corning, 1969)

 Hill-Burton Act Stimulates Licensing of Healthcare

-Built as nursing home around 1948.
+Built as a nursing home around 1948.
 Library of Congress: Architecture and Interior Design for 20th Century America Photographs by Samuel Gottscho and William Schleisner, 1935-1955

-Hill-Burton created a system to provide federal financing for construction of new hospitals in rural and poor areas that did not already have them, and to modernize hospitals in metropolitan areas.
-The sponsors did not want to create an uncontrolled explosion of buildings that weren’t needed, so the bill called for each state to develop an agency to organize and coordinate health planning for the state, and to determine where in the state hospitals ought to be built.
-These agencies were also charged with pre-approving the design of the buildings before they were built, a level of oversight and consistency in healthcare construction design that had never existed.
-The sponsors felt that wealthier areas would be able to build their own hospitals without federal assistance, so funding was to be directed primarily to areas that were poor or rural.
-One controversy that arose before the final text of the bill was approved was whether or not federal funding could be provided to hospitals that were not publicly owned.
+The sponsors felt that wealthier areas would be able to build their hospitals without federal assistance.
+They directed funding primarily to areas that were poor or rural.
+One controversy before the final text of the bill was approved was whether or not federal funding could be provided to hospitals that were not publicly owned.
 The concern was that it might not be appropriate to gift taxpayer money to non-public entities.
-There was never any consideration of including proprietary hospitals in the program, but ultimately a decision was made to allow funding for non-profit hospitals, not as gifts, but as loans which would be repaid by providing a certain amount of free care to people who otherwise would have ended up as the responsibility of the government.
+There was never any consideration of including proprietary hospitals in the program.
+In the end, the bill allowed funding for nonprofit hospitals as loans that would be repaid.
+The repayment involved providing a certain amount of free care to people who would have ended up under the care of the government.
 (Perlstadt, 1995)

 Many Buildings Converted to Nursing Homes

 Built as a hotel in 1833.
 Converted to a sanitarium in 1941.
-Converted to nursing home in 1945.
+Converted to a nursing home in 1945.
 Library of Congress: Historic American Buildings Survey (HABS)

 Conrad Theophilus Home, 1402 St. James Court, Louisville, KY